gkoniaris/vacations-planner/README.md

 - Supervisor / Employee roles
 - Supervisors can manage their employees from the admin dashboard
 - Employees can request vacation time from their supervisor
-- Supervisor can approve / reject vacation time
+- Supervisors can approve / reject vacation time
+- Supervisors can see all vacations in a practical calendar
 - All notifications are performed via email

 ## Prerequisites